ejanovitz/ejanovitz/README.md

 ### :bust_in_silhouette: About Me:

 I am currently in High School Grade 12 working toward getting accepted into the Computer Science Coop program with Ontario Tech University.
-Also, checkout out my Github Gists.
+While you are here, take a look at my GitHub Gists!

 <a href="https://gist.github.com/ejanovitz">GitHub Gists</a>